 How is it diagnosed?

 Conjunctivitis is usually a minor eye infection.
 But it can sometimes become a more serious problem.
 Some more serious eye diseases have symptoms that look like conjunctivitis.
-So it's important for an eye doctor to diagnose you.
-Your eye doctor will ask about your symptoms and any medicines you take.
+So it's important for an eye healthcare provider to diagnose you.
+Your eye healthcare provider will ask about your symptoms and any medicines you take.
 He or she will ask about any illnesses or medical conditions you may have.
-The doctor will also check your eyes with a hand-held light and a special microscope called a slit lamp.
+The healthcare provider will also check your eyes with a hand-held light and a special microscope called a slit lamp.